Clinical Trials Directive

-The Clinical Trials Directive (Officially Directive 2001/20/EC of 4 April 2001, of the European Parliament and of the Council on the approximation of the laws, regulations and administrative provisions of the Member States relating to implementation of good clinical practice in the conduct of clinical trials on medicinal products for human use) is a European Union directive that aimed at facilitating the internal market in medicinal products within the European Union, while at the same time maintaining an appropriate level of protection for public health.
+The Clinical Trials Directive (officially Directive 2001/20/EC of 4 April 2001, of the European Parliament and of the Council on the approximation of the laws, regulations and administrative provisions of the Member States relating to implementation of good clinical practice in the conduct of clinical trials on medicinal products for human use) is a European Union directive aimed at facilitating the internal market in medicinal products within the European Union, while at the same time maintaining an appropriate level of protection for public health.
 It seeks to simplify and harmonise the administrative provisions governing clinical trials in the European Community, by establishing a clear, transparent procedure.

-The Member States of the European Union had to adopt and publish before 1 May 2003 the laws, regulations and administrative provisions necessary to comply with this Directive.
+The Member States of the European Union were required to adopt and publish before 1 May 2003 the laws, regulations and administrative provisions necessary to comply with this Directive.
 The Member States had to apply these provisions at the latest with effect from 1 May 2004.

+This Directive was repealed by Regulation 536/2014, dated 16 April 2014, which took effect on January 31st, 2022.
+The regulation reflected a view that "the legal form of a Regulation" was more appropriate than a directive requiring member state transposition.